Skip to Content

 Extra June Gardening Tips

-- Ventilate greenhouses and cold frames: Open vents during hot days and close at night.
+2. Ventilate greenhouses and cold frames: Open vents during warm days to prevent overheating.
+Close them again in the evening.

-- Train climbers: Tie in clematis, sweet peas, and honeysuckle as they grow.
+4. Train climbers: Tie in clematis, sweet peas, and honeysuckle as they grow.
+They put on significant length in June.

 Don't forget your essential gardening tools and supplies to keep jobs quick and efficient.